jacekturek/fuzyecon/2_budget_field.md

 # Budget field

-Assume the consumer has a budget i.e. amount of money she can spend
+Assume the consumer has a budget i.e. amount of money:

 > ❗ the 'shopping cart' VectorX

 > ❗the prices of each unit in VectorX namely VectorP

-Consider the scalar multiplication:

 > VectorX ⊕ VecorP <= I

 where

 > I = budget limit
+> ⊕ - scalar multiplication

 The set of 'shopping carts' for which ... ⊕ ... <= I are called to be possible for consumer: